 Intervention(s)

 We study the impacts of mechanistic explanations on beliefs about fertilizers and adoption choices among smallholder tomato farmers in Eastern Uganda.
 Mechanistic explanations are explanations which break down a system or process into the causal interactions among its parts.
 In the context of this study, these explanations include descriptions of fertilizer nutrients, their roles in plant growth, and the processes through which they move through the soil and the plant.
 We recruit 900 smallholder farmers in Bugisu sub-region, Uganda.
 Fieldwork conducted by the authors found that farmers in this region have little understanding of how fertilizers work, rarely experiment with novel combinations on their own, and rely on outside recommendations that may or may not fit their own context or be based in agronomic evidence.
 We design a set of treatments to test whether mechanistic explanations can address these challenges.
-One-third of the farmers will receive a placebo training that introduces an agronomist-recommended fertilizer recipe and demonstrates it yield, but provides no further explanations.
-Another third will receive the same training, plus a short module that identifies the primary macronutrients contained in fertilizers and teaches the macronutrient composition of fertilizers available in the area.
-The final third will in addition receive mechanistic explanations about fertilizers and the mechanistic rationale behind the demonstrated recipe.
+One-half of the farmers will receive a placebo training that introduces an agronomist-recommended fertilizer recipe and demonstrates it yield, but provides no further explanations.
+The other half will in addition receive mechanistic explanations about fertilizers and the mechanistic rationale behind the demonstrated recipe.

 In the first group, the control group, farmers attend a demonstration of a specific agronomist-recommended fertilizer recipe for grey soil.
 The training will inform the farmers of the types, timings, and amounts of fertilizer used, and the yields that were generated.
 Farmers will be able to see for themselves the condition of the fruiting plants, and ask the facilitator questions about the fertilizer recipe.
 The training will also cover methods of fertilizer application, such as how fertilizer should be inserted into planting holes or dispersed around the plant stem as a top dressing.
 Importantly, this control training will not inform farmers about the macronutrients that are contained in fertilizers, nor the functions of these nutrients and the processes through which they affect plant growth.
 The control training corresponds in content to what is typically seen in a standard extension or commercial demo.